-The HPSJ Provider Manual is an extension of the Agreement that Providers entered with HPSJ.
+The Provider Manual is an extension of the Agreement that Providers entered into with the Health Plan.
 Providers must abide by the conditions set forth in their Agreement and in the Provider Manual.
 Certain sections and provisions of this Manual may not apply to all Agreements and lines of business or products.

-HPSJ may from time to time be required to make material changes to the Provider Manual to comply with the following:
+The Health Plan may, from time to time, be required to make material changes to the Provider Manual to comply with:

-- Federal and/or State laws - Regulations of government agencies governing Benefit Plans covered by their Agreement - Regulations of accreditation organizations - Changes in HPSJ policies and/or procedures.
+- Federal and/or State laws

+- Regulations of government agencies governing Benefit Plans covered by their Agreement

+- Regulations of accreditation organizations

+- Changes in HPSJ policies and/or procedures

-Should HPSJ determine that a change to the Provider Manual is required, HPSJ shall provide Providers with forty-five (45) business days prior written notice of said changes to Provider Manual unless a shorter time frame is required by a State law, Federal law, government regulations or an accreditation organization.
+Should Health Plan determine that a change to the Provider Manual is required, Health Plan shall provide Providers with forty-five (45) business days prior written notice of said changes to Provider Manual unless a shorter time frame is required by a State law, Federal law, government regulations or an accreditation organization.

 Such changes shall become effective upon the expiration of forty-five (45) business days.
-If a Provider believes that such changes shall have a material impact on the Provider, then Provider shall notify HPSJ in writing prior to the effective date of the change and the Provider and HPSJ shall confer and/or negotiate in good faith regarding the change.
-If HPSJ agrees that such changes shall have a material impact on Provider, and Provider and HPSJ are unable to reach agreement regarding the change within forty-five (45) business days of Provider's notice to HPSJ, then the Provider may elect to terminate their Agreement pursuant to the "Termination without Cause" provision in their Agreement.
+If a Provider believes that such changes shall have a material impact on the Provider, then Provider shall notify Health Plan in writing prior to the effective date of the change and the Provider and Health Plan shall confer and/or negotiate in good faith regarding the change.
+If Health Plan agrees that such changes shall have a material impact on Provider, and Provider and Health Plan are unable to reach agreement regarding the change within forty-five (45) business days of Provider's notice to Health Plan, then the Provider may elect to terminate their Agreement pursuant to the "Termination without Cause" provision in their Agreement.
 The change to which the Provider objected shall not be in effect during the termination notice period.